sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - TODO why 'No-halt' string set is 'non-halting Java programs' maybe it is probably one
   $\text{No-halt} \Coloneqq \{s\vert P_s \text{applied to s does not halting}\} = \{s \notin lang(Ps)\}:(8.3)$
+- This books seems to have much more typos than DMIA.
 ## notice
 - I only did problems referred to in the main contents because some of them are very interesting and Enlightening.
 - starting from checking problems in chapter 8 where I have read up to 9.3 finished in mcs.pdf,